deanilvincent/deanilvincent.github.io/_posts/2018-06-23-publish-and-host-asp-net-core-app-on-windows-services-using-self-contained-application-for-windows.md

 ### 4.0 Modify Program.cs

-4.1 Open the Program.cs of the project and modify the `public static void Main(string[] args){...}` method and paste the following codes below:
+4.1 Open the Program.cs of the project and modify the `public static void Main(string[] args){...}` method then paste the following codes below:

 {{highlight ruby linenos}}
     using Microsoft.AspNetCore.Hosting;